guppyfish123/SOC_Lab/Installation/Elastic-Kibana.md

 <br>

 ### Self Signed Certificates
-Now, we need to create a self-signed certificate for our Kibana host to secure its traffic over HTTPS instead of Kibana's default HTTP, which isn't secure.
+As by Defualt kibana doesn't encrypt its traffic over TLS and uses the standard HTTP protocol, using Self Signed Certificates will enable the encryption of traffic for our host.

-To get started, create a directory to store your certs while in the /etc/kibana/ directory.
-Let's call our directory certs.
+To Store our Certs to be used by kibana make a folder called `Certs` in the `/etc/kibana/` directory.

-Head back over to your /usr/share/elasticsearch/bin directory so that you can create another certificate.
+<br><br>
-1. Make our Kibana host certificate:
+1. Self Signed Certificates for Kibana:
 ```bash
 ./elasticsearch-certutil cert --out /etc/kibana/certs/kibana.zip --name kibana --ca-cert /etc/elasticsearch/certs/ca/ca.crt --ca-key /etc/elasticsearch/certs/ca/ca.key --ip 172.31.13.161 --pem